JiinnW/JiinnW/_pages/about.md

   - /about.html
 ---

-Hi, I'm a first year PhD student.
+Hi, I'm a PhD student in operations management.
+I am interested in data-driven decision-making and robust optimization with applications in inventory management and mechanism design.

 ## Research Interests